gnzsnz/ib-gateway-docker/template_README.md

 ```

-**Important**: when you save your settings in a volume, file `jts.ini` will be saved. `TIME_ZONE` will only be applied to `jts.ini` if the file does not exists (first run) but not once the file exists.
+**Important**: when you save your config in a volume, file `jts.ini` will be saved. `TIME_ZONE` will only be applied to `jts.ini` if the file does not exists (first run) but not once the file exists.
 This is to avoid overwriting your settings.

 ## Security Considerations